I want you to think of a leader you trust, but don’t respect. I’m sure no one comes to mind?

 Secondly, this is not only a “feel good” concept, but a biological concept, too.

-The effects of disrespecting others will be low engagement from employees (work becomes a transaction), higher absenteeism, low trust relationships which results in info not being shared broadly and your employees will become less resilient and less productive.
+The effects of disrespecting others will be low engagement from employees (work becomes a transaction), higher absenteeism, weak trust relationships, which results in info not being shared broadly, and your employees will become less resilient and less productive.

-I know my song reference in the title still has the words by Otis Redding ringing in your head.
-Add it to your playlist and every time it plays, remember that respect is the answer to a thriving “inclusive workplace” with people from different backgrounds, ages, cultures and values, which is built on trust and cohesion.
+Respect is the answer to a thriving “inclusive workplace” with people from different backgrounds, ages, cultures, and values, which is built on trust and cohesion.